MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 **Note**: The AppName and EnvironmentName fields are the unique identifiers (guids), not the display names.

-### Flow commands
+### Power Automate commands

-Use these commands to view and modify data related to Microsoft Flow.
+Use these commands to view and modify data related to Power Automate.

 #### Display all flows